lvgl/lvgl/docs/details/main-components/timer.rst

 By default, LVGL itself uses Timers to:

-- refresh each display --- during the creation of each :ref:`Display`, a Timer is created for that Display.  that Timer refreshes the display based on the configured value of :c:macro:`LV_DEF_REFR_PERIOD`, and also sends all display-related events, like :cpp:enumerator:`LV_EVENT_REFR_START`, :cpp:enumerator:`LV_EVENT_REFR_READY`, etc.
+- refresh each display --- during the creation of each :ref:`Display`, a Timer is created for that Display.
+That Timer refreshes the display based on the configured value of :c:macro:`LV_DEF_REFR_PERIOD`, and also sends all display-related events, like :cpp:enumerator:`LV_EVENT_REFR_START`, :cpp:enumerator:`LV_EVENT_REFR_READY`, etc.